 MomoCon was fortunate enough to find great reception in the southeast fan communities growing over 50% for several years.
-Reaching over 10,000 attendees in 2011, we were happy to be listed as the 10th largest anime convention in North America by Animecons.com.
-Due to rising venue costs and our growth outpacing the limited income we received, we were forced to no longer offer MomoCon as a free event.
+Reaching over 10,000 attendees in 2011, MomoCon was listed as the 10th largest anime convention in North America by AnimeCons.com.
+Due to rising venue costs and the growth outpacing the limited income received, leadership was forced to no longer offer MomoCon as a free event.

-Recreating MomoCon as a paid convention in 2012 has provided us the opportunity to do things we were never capable of before: adding a third day of convention, bringing in stellar celebrities from several fandoms, expanding events to include more aspects (such as a rave and martial arts programming), and moving to a gorgeous hotel in downtown Atlanta large enough to contain the entire event.
-Previous MomoCon’s were spread across several buildings on Georgia Tech’s campus.
+Recreating MomoCon as a paid convention in 2012 provided the opportunity to do things never capable of before: adding a third (and fourth!) day of convention, bringing in stellar celebrities from several fandoms, expanding events to include more aspects (such as a rave and martial arts programming), and moving to downtown Atlanta in gorgeous hotels and ultimately in a large enough venue to contain the entire event – the Georgia World Congress Center (GWCC) is one of the largest convention centers in the United States.
+Previous MomoCons were spread across several buildings on Georgia Tech’s campus.

-See this picture?
-This is but a small segment of the people who gather every year to bring MomoCon to life.
-You may notice that our shirts say “The Family”.
-It is both an old convention theme and a way of life for us.
-This group, plus 260+ other “siblings”, take pride in bringing you a weekend of fun and excitement each year.
+Usually attendees at MomoCon interacting with but a small segment of the people who gather every year to bring MomoCon to life.
+This group, plus 1200+ other “siblings”, take pride in bringing you a weekend of fun and excitement each year.

 Like many families, ours doesn’t get together as often as we’d like.
 Some of us have moved away, gotten married/started families, or have followed other pursuits in other directions…, but MomoCon remains our family reunion.
 We don’t always get along, and sometimes we fight.
 The kids pull each other’s hair, and the adults get passive-aggressive.
 We don’t always make it to every meeting or even every convention year.

 In an effort to bring our family together more often and to bring events even more events to our community (“the cousins”), we began to branch out from the main convention.
 Believe it or not, MomoCon has been hosting photoshoots and other community events since 2005!
 This year we are taking on many more events than usual and touring conventions all over the Southeast.
-All to promote the convention we love as well as to raise additional operating money as well as for our charity, the Susan G. Komen foundation, to help the fight against break cancer.
+All to promote the convention we love as well as to raise additional operating money as well as for our charity.
 Thus, MomoCon On Tour was born.

-Now, MomoCon, is coming back, May 23-25th, 2014.
-Until then, pull up a chair, watch the “home movies” and “slides” Uncle Rory has taken, and then join Our Family for dances, game days, photoshoots, art contests, screenings and much more throughout the year.
+Now, MomoCon, is coming back, May 21-24, 2020.
+Until then, join Our Family for dances, game days, photoshoots, art contests, screenings and much more throughout the year.